2760: Associate Degree in Radiologic Technology

 |2060:262||A&P Registry review||2|

 You must apply directly to Akron Children's Radiography School for admission.
 The application deadline is Feb.
 1.

-Students interested in the associate degree should consult directly with the University of Akron Summit College Advising office in the Polsky Building, Suite #301, at 330-972-7220 regarding specific degree requirements and regulations.
+Students interested in the associate degree should consult directly with the University of Akron Allied Health office in suite #265, at 330-972-7220 regarding specific degree requirements and regulations.

 Akron Children's Radiography School is nationally accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 To maintain high standards of performance, our program selects the best qualified applicants without regard to race, color, age, gender, national origin, religion or disability.